garronej/node-remove-photo-duplicate/README.md

 Or that only contain ``Thumbs.db`` files or ``.picasa.ini`` files.
 ( not necessary shown by the dry run log ).

+## Warning

+If you have created some album folder where you have voluntary copied some photo from an other directory be aware that this script will mess things up for you.
+You wont loose any photos tho.

 ## Example: